openclimatefix/nowcasting_forecast/README.md

 This is done by loading live PV results, Numerical Weather Predictions (NWPs) and Satellite images, and running this data through various different ML models.

-You can run the application localy by:
+You can run the application locally by:
 ```bash
 python nowcasting_forecast/app.py --db-url='sqlite:///test.db'
 ```